sylvain-meunier/stageL3/Rapport/rapport.typ

       (
         key:"timesig",
         short:"time signature",
-        desc:"The time signature is a convention in Western music notation that specifies how many note values of a particular type are contained in each measure.
+        desc:"The time signature is a convention in Western music notation that specifies how many note values of a particular type are contained within each measure.
 It is composed of two integers : the amount of beat contained within a measure, and the value of these beats, indicated as division of a whole note, i.e., four quarter notes.", group:"Definitions"
       ),